juanovt10/football_score_predictor/README.md

 - Goals conceded * 0.75
 - Clean sheet percentage * -0.75

-After multiplying the weighted averages with the "score" factors, the offensive and defensive values are compared by calculating a ratio between the sum of all offensive factors of the home team and the inverse of the defensive factors the away team and viceversa.
-The purpose of using the inverse, is that the largerst the sum of the defensive factors the worst they are defensively.
-After calculating the ratios, I used numpy to apply a softmax-like transformation of this ratios to keep them between 0 and 1, then I just multiply these ratios by the sum offensive values to arrive to a score.
+Following the multiplication of weighted averages with the "score" factors, a comparison between offensive and defensive values occurs.
+This involves calculating a ratio, where the sum of all offensive factors for the home team are divided by the inverse of the defensive factors for the away team, and vice versa.
+The rationale behind using the inverse is that a higher sum of defensive factors implies poorer defensive performance.

+Subsequent to ratio calculation, I employed numpy to implement a transformation akin to softmax, ensuring that these ratios remain within the range of 0 to 1.
+The final step involves multiplying these transformed ratios by the sum of offensive values, resulting in the derivation of a score.

 Additionally, home teams typically enjoy an advantage, benefiting from the majority of supporters and familiar conditions.
 Consequently, one goal was added to home teams.

 To ensure more realistic predictions, a maximum limit of 5 goals was set, preventing results that exceeded this threshold.
 Similarly, to maintain realism, a minimum limit of 0 goals was applied to teams with extremely negative statistics, preventing them from obtaining negative scores.

-# Testing*
+# Testing

 I have tested the project by performing the following tests: